moyela/caeser_cipher_encryption/README.md

 ## How to deploy as a microservice

-Create a fork of this repository and add it as a source in your hosting provider.
+You can create a fork of this repository and add it as a source in your hosting provider or run a local server by downloading this repo.
+Install Ruby and run the following commands from the root of of the repo in your terminal.
+Use these same commands to deploy to a PAAS service like Render.

 Build command:
 ```sh